el-profesor926/OcUK-Theme-Xen-Minimal/README.md

 <a href="http://sobolev.us/stylish/">Safari</a>

 ## Installation
-> Once you have the Stylus browser extention installed instructions above.
+> Once you have the Stylus browser extention installed instructions above. <br />
-> click the "Install directly with Stylus" icon at the top of this page.
+> click the "Install directly with Stylus" icon at the top of this page. <br />
-> Enable it in the Stylus/Stylish extension if it isn't already.
+> Enable it in the Stylus/Stylish extension if it isn't already. <br />
 > Load the ocuk forum and the layout should have changed.

 ## Issues